Skip to main content

 • source_ip (string, optional) - IP address of the client making the request

-You can use this to track geographic distribution of AI usage and detect anomalous access patterns.
+Tracks geographic distribution of AI usage and helps detect anomalous access patterns.

 • source_location (string, optional) - Geographic location of the request origin (for example, "US-CA", "EU-FR")